Skip to the main content

 Manager of Volunteer Resources

 Managers of volunteer resources research, develop, and manage volunteer programs.
-They provide leadership in effectively engaging volunteers to further the missions of not-for-profit, voluntary, and public sector organizations.
+They provide leadership in effectively engaging volunteers and community to further the missions of not-for-profit, voluntary, and public sector organizations.

 Also Known As